fastfetch-cli/fastfetch-wiki/Modules-Weather.md

 ## Compared with PublicIp

-`Modules/PublicIp` is the other module that asks a remote service during the prepare step and prints the answer later.
+`Modules-PublicIp` is the other module that asks a remote service during the prepare step and prints the answer later.
 The two share the shape but not the flexibility:

 | | Weather | PublicIp |